 Google faithfully replicates around 87% of title tags, so there’s no reason to panic.
 If you’re writing good title tags, chances are most of them are being replicated in your search listings.

-What issues have websites had as a result of this algorithm update?
+What issues did websites have as a result of this algorithm update?

-While a lot websites have seen increased traffic as a result of this update, many reportedly lost traffic as a result of Google using h1 headings instead of title tags for its SEO titles.
+While many websites saw increased traffic as a result of this update, many reportedly lost traffic as a result of Google using h1 headings instead of carefully constructed title tags for its SEO titles.
 For example, @lilyraynyc (Twitter) reported a client lost over 60,000 clicks in a week due to a 0.6% decline in click-through rates (CTR).